nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: >
+  intro: One night, Jacob had a wrestling match with God.
+And after he came that
-    Jacob and Esau were twins who didn't get along.
-Even though they made mistakes, they're both a part of God's Story.
-You can read about them in Genesis 25 and 27.
+    close to God, he changed.
+You can read about it in Genesis 32-33.
-  video: hGs1WfRKIoM
+  video: 0zIbU866z6A
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020